aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to SXC via C# or Online App" h2=".NET API for PPSM to SXC conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSM file to SXC within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to SXC.
+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily convert PPSM file to SXC within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities that make it easy to perform the conversion process.

+The conversion process can be completed in two simple steps.
+Firstly, by using Aspose.Slides for .NET, developers can export PPSM to HTML.
+This component provides a wide range of features and capabilities that make it easy to perform the conversion process.
+It supports a wide range of file formats, including PPSM, PPT, PPTX, PPTM, PPS, PPSX, POT, POTX, POTM, and more.
+It also provides a range of features such as text formatting, image manipulation, animation, and more.

+Once the PPSM file has been converted to HTML, developers can use Aspose.Cells for .NET Spreadsheet Programming API to convert HTML to SXC.
+This component provides a wide range of features and capabilities that make it easy to perform the conversion process.
+It supports a wide range of file formats, including XLS, XLSX, XLSM, XLSB, CSV, HTML, and more.
+It also provides a range of features such as data validation, data sorting, data filtering, and more.

+By using Aspose.Total for .NET, developers can easily convert PPSM file to SXC within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities that make it easy to perform the conversion process.
+It supports a wide range of file formats, and provides a range of features such as text formatting, image manipulation, animation, data validation, data sorting, data filtering, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}